dohoudaniel/alx-system_engineering-devops/README.md

 + FireWall (Unmonitored Firewall (UFW))
 + The Linux Command Line (`Bash`)
 + Postmortems
++ Setting up specific versions of MySQL on a web server(s).
 <!-- Remember the projects to revisit. -->